-- 1 Policies that Foster Good Urban Forestry on Private Lands: Because private lands comprise the majority of canopy cover for most municipalities, plans and policies should address-through rules, fees, and incentives-how owners contribute to the overall health of the urban forest and the benefits it delivers. - Current, Low (-1): No tree protection ordinance, or one that's weak and rarely enforced. - Optimal (4): All relevant municipal policies require or incentivize adherence by private owners to standards incorporated in the UFMP.
+- On Private Lands: Because private lands comprise the majority of canopy cover for most municipalities, plans and policies should address-through rules, fees, and incentives-how owners contribute to the overall health of the urban forest and the benefits it delivers. - Current, Low (-1): No tree protection ordinance, or one that's weak and rarely enforced. - Optimal (4): All relevant municipal policies require or incentivize adherence by private owners to standards incorporated in the UFMP.
 Incentives and sanctions applied when appropriate. - Tree Protection Policy and Enforcement: